-- 1. Catholic looked after children and Catholic children who have been adopted or made subject to child arrangements orders or special guardianship orders. - 2.
+- 1. Catholic looked after children and Catholic children who have been adopted or made subject to child arrangements orders or special guardianship orders, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children with a Certificate of Catholic Practice who have a sibling at the school in the year of the admission.
 (A sibling is defined as a brother or sister, half brother or sister or stepbrother or sister whose main residence is the same address) - 3.
 Baptised Catholic children with a Certificate of Catholic Practice who attended St. Vincent's Nursery Class. - 4.
 Other Baptised Catholic children with a Certificate of Catholic Practice. - 5.
 Other Baptised Catholic children. - 6.
 Other 'looked after' children and other children who have been adopted or made subject to child arrangements orders or special guardianship orders, immediately after having been looked after. - 7.
 Children of Catechumens and members of an Eastern Church whose application is supported by a certificate of baptism or by a certificate/letter of entry into the order of Catechumens from their minister of religion. - 8.
 Christians whose application is supported either by a certificate of baptism or by a letter from their minister of religion confirming membership of the faith community. - 9.
 Children of other faiths whose application is supported by a letter from their religious leader confirming membership of the faith community. - 10.
 Any other applicants